On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: A general uniformization theorem for N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces

-This proves that, in general, there exist N=2 superconformal coordinate transformations which result in an atlas of charts for $M$ with coordinate transitions functions for which the soul portion of the $f$ terms and the $\psi^\pm$ terms are all zero if and only if $\check{H}^1(M_B, TM_B)=0$. \end{proof}
+This proves that, in general, there exist N=2 superconformal coordinate transformations which result in an atlas of charts for $M$ with coordinate transitions functions for which the $\psi^\pm$ terms are all zero if and only if $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B)=0$, and furthermore, in this case since this implies $\check{H}^1(M_B, TM_B)=0$, the soul portion of the $f$ terms in the coordinate transition functions can also be set to zero. \end{proof}

-Using Proposition \ref{DRS-prop}, we immediately obtain from Theorem \ref{uniformization-thm} a uniformization result for N=1 superanalytic DeWitt super-Riemann surfaces over $\bigwedge_{*>1}$ with body $M_B$ and coordinate transition functions with coefficients restricted to $\bigwedge_{*-2}$.
-Namely we have that the uniformization of such a $\mathcal{G}_{*>1}(1)$-supermanifold to an $\mathcal{H}_{*>1}(1)$-supermanifold is dependent on $\check{H}^1(M_B, TM_B)$.
+Using Proposition \ref{DRS-prop}, we immediately obtain from Theorem \ref{uniformization-prop} a uniformization result for N=1 superanalytic DeWitt super-Riemann surfaces over $\bigwedge_{*>1}$ with body $M_B$ and coordinate transition functions with coefficients restricted to $\bigwedge_{*-2}$.
+Namely we have that the uniformization of such a $\mathcal{G}_{*>1}(1)$-supermanifold to an $\mathcal{H}_{*>1}(1)$-supermanifold is dependent on $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B)$.
 However, analyzing the compatibility conditions for coordinate transformations on triple overlaps for any N=1 superanalytic DeWitt super-Riemann surfaces over $\bigwedge_{*>1}$ with body $M_B$, that is where the coordinate transition functions have coefficients restricted to $\bigwedge_{*-1}$, rather than restricted to $\bigwedge_{*-2}$, we see that for $\bigwedge_* = \bigwedge_L$, the conditions on the $k$ levels for $k<L-1$ are exactly the same as for the $k$ levels with the restricted coefficients, and that the $L-1$ level gives the same cocycle property as that for the lower levels.
 Thus we can extend our uniformization result to general N=1 superanalytic DeWitt super-Riemann surfaces over $\bigwedge_{*>0}$.
 That is we have: